KhartesViewer/khartes/README.md

 ### Deleting a node

 It is very easy to delete a node.
-Simply move the cursor over the node, so that the node turns cyan (if you are currently in "add-node mode", the node won't change color; you need to switch to normal mode).
+Simply move the cursor over the node, so that the node turns cyan.
 At this point, simply hit the "Delete" or "Backspace" key (either will work).
 But bear this in mind: **There is currently no "undo" in khartes!**